aphid/qualifyingexam/readinglists.md

 Weizman, Eyal. _Eyal Weizman: Forensic Architecture, Notes from Fields and Forums: 100 Notes, 100 Thoughts: Documenta Series 062_.
 Bilingual edition.
 Ostfildern: Hatje Cantz, 2012.

-Zuboff, Shoshana. &quot;Big Other: Surveillance Capitalism and the Prospects of an Information Civilization.&quot; SSRN Scholarly Paper.
-Rochester, NY: Social Science Research Network, April 4, 2015. [https://papers.ssrn.com/abstract=2594754](https://papers.ssrn.com/abstract=2594754).
+Zuboff, Shoshana.
+“Big Other: Surveillance Capitalism and the Prospects of an Information Civilization.”
+Journal of Information Technology, no. 30 (2015): 75–89.